DonSchenck/DotNetOnLinux/GettingStarted.md

 1. Your system needs to have 'wget' installed.
 You can assure that by running the following command:
 `yum install -y wget`

+**NOTE:** If you ran the Vagrantfile inside vagrant-machine/ directory, you can go directly to *Prove your dotnet installation* section.

 ## Instructions
 ### Get the .NET bits
 `wget https://dotnetcli.blob.core.windows.net/dotnet/beta/Binaries/Latest/dotnet-dev-rhel-x64.latest.tar.gz`